bigmachini/email_extension/README.md

 cd PATH_TO_CONFIG_FOLDER

-copy the settings_sample.ini into settings.ini and filling in the appropriate smtp details nano settings.ini
+copy the settings_sample.ini into settings.ini and filling in the appropriate details nano settings.ini

 Installation